North Dakota limits bathroom use for transgender people

-Transgender kids and adults in North Dakota won’t be able to access bathrooms, locker rooms or shower rooms that match the gender they identify with, under a new law covering some state-run facilities signed by Republican Gov. Doug Burgum.
+Transgender kids and adults in North Dakota won’t be able to access bathrooms, locker rooms or showers that match the gender they identify with in places like college dorms or jails, under a new law signed by Republican Gov. Doug Burgum.

-Dorms and other housing controlled by the state board of higher education would be affected, as well as penitentiaries and correctional facilities for youths and adults.
-Restrooms and shower rooms will be designated for use exclusively by males or exclusively by females.
-Transgender or gender-nonconforming people would need to get approval from a staff member to use the restroom or shower room of their choice.

 Burgum's office announced Wednesday that he signed the bill the previous day.
 It had passed the state House and Senate with veto-proof majorities.